-As an OFSTED registered childcare provider, MOK will adhere to all COVID-19 government guidelines for Out Of School Settings (OOSA) as we carefully plan and risk assess our summer holiday offer.
+As an OFSTED registered childcare provider, MOK will adhere to all COVID-19 government guidelines for Out Of School Settings (OOSA) as we carefully plan and risk assess our holiday offer.

 On arrival at each MOK Holiday Club families will be asked to confirm that there have been no symptoms of COVID-19 displayed by any individual in their household, or in any household that they have socialised with, in the previous 2 weeks.

 Handwashing & Cleaning

 There will be regular opportunities for children to wash their hands under running water and equipment and public areas will be cleaned regularly.

 Your children whilst in our care are covered by the insurance of Ministry of Kids (MOK).
 All adults leading and assisting in MOK have been DBS checked and have attended First Aid training.